aptos-labs/aptos-wallet-adapter/packages/wallet-adapter-react/docs/BYO-wallet-selector.md

 #### `AboutAptosConnect.Trigger`

 This is a headless component that renders a button element that when clicked will trigger the education screen flow.
 When triggered, the children of the `AboutAptosConnect` component will be replaced with the current education screen so `AboutAptosConnect` should wrap the entire body of your wallet selector UI.

+#### `AboutAptosConnectEducationScreen`

+This is the type of the `screen` object that is provided by `AboutAptosConnect`'s `renderEducationScreen` prop.
+You can map this object to a `ReactNode` to render each education screen.
+Each `screen` object has the following properties:

+- `Graphic` - A component that renders an SVG to illustrate the idea of the current screen.
+- `Title` - A headless component that renders the title of the current screen.
+- `Description` - A headless component that renders the description text of the current screen.
+- `screenIndex` - The index of the current education screen.
+- `totalScreens` - The total number of education screens.
+- `screenIndicators` - An array of headless components for indicating the current screen of the set.
+Each indicator will navigate the user to the screen it represents when clicked.
+- `back` - A function that navigates the user to the previous education screen.
+If the user is on the first education screen, they will be navigated to the initial wallet selection screen.
+- `next` - A function that navigates the user to the next education screen.
+If the user is on the last education screen, they will be navigated to the initial wallet selection screen.
+- `cancel` - A function that navigates the user to the initial wallet selection screen.

 ## Utilities